Not yielding to pedestrians at intersections or crosswalks

 Pedestrian injury lawyers represent clients who are injured in accidents caused by negligence, while walking on foot.
 These attorneys specialize in helping pedestrians maximize compensation for damages through injury lawsuit settlements, in order to cover a client’s:

-Examples of such accidents include someone hit by a speeding driver while crossing the street, or a bicyclist that injures someone walking while riding on a sidewalk.
+Examples of pedestrian injury accidents include someone hit by a speeding driver while crossing the street, or a bicyclist that injures someone walking while riding on a sidewalk.

 Most pedestrian injuries are caused by negligent drivers, motorcyclists, and bicyclists.
-A third party that displays one of the following acts at the time of a pedestrian’s injury will most likely be held liable for damages in a court of law:
+A third party that displays one of the following acts at the time of a pedestrian’s injury will most likely be held liable for damages in a court of law, and a pedestrian accident attorney can evaluate the circumstances to determine whether negligence contributed to the accident:

 Running red lights